MeixuanEd/Fault_location/README.md

 Feel free to apply our methods, run the codes, and please cite our paper as follows:

-Wenting Li, Deepjyoti Deka, Michael Chertkov, Meng Wang. **"Real-time Fault Localization in Power Grids With Convolutional Neural Networks"**
+Li, Wenting, Deepjyoti Deka, Michael Chertkov, Meng Wang. **"Real-time Faulted Line Localization and PMU Placement in Power Systems through Convolutional Neural Networks."** IEEE Transactions on Power Systems (2019).